Call for Britain to over-ride patents on Roche cancer drug

 The move shows the growing pricing pressure on drug companies on both sides of the Atlantic, especially in the field of cancer where new treatments can cost well over $100,000.

-It said UK and European law contained provisions for this and one company had already indicated a willingness to make the drug in Britain, if a compulsory license was issued. (bit.ly/1OaK8Wc)
+It said UK and European law contained provisions for this and one company had already indicated a willingness to make the drug in Britain, if a compulsory licence was issued. (cancerunion.org/files/Jeremy%C2%ADHunt%C2%AD1October2015%C2%ADCoalitionforAffordable%C2%ADTDM1%C2%ADCL.pdf)

 While Kadcyla can add about six months to the lives of some women with breast cancer, Britain's cost watchdog the National Institute for Health and Care Excellence (NICE) says its price of 90,000 pounds ($136,000) per patient is excessive.